Nasi Lemak with Sambal Chilli Ikan Bilis

 For the condiments:

 • Heat up a large non-stick frying pan with some extra virgin olive oil on high heat.
 Pan fry the dried anchovies on medium to low heat until lightly brown and crispy.
 You can pan fry the anchovies in 2 batches if preferred.
-Remove and drain the cooked anchovies in a sieve.
-Set aside 100g (3.5oz) for condiments and 100g (3.5oz) for the sambal chilli anchovies.
-Clean pan with kitchen paper towel.

 • Heat up the large non-stick frying pan with 1 tablespoon extra virgin olive oil and toast all the peanuts on low heat for about 10 minutes or until the peanuts are lightly brown and cooked through.
-Clean pan with kitchen paper towel.
+Clean frying pan with kitchen paper towel.

 For the spice paste: